JJ/deap-benchmark/README.md

 python bitflip.py <numpy/lists> [native]
 ```

+Use python3 if needed.
+The `lists` option will not work with Python2

 Arguments:
- * [numpy/lists]: you have to select if run the benchmark using numpy arrays or Python lists.
+ * [numpy/lists]: you have to select if run the benchmark using numpy
+   arrays or Python lists.
  * [native]: if you add this param, you will run the benchmark using native bitflip.
 Else, you will run a bitflip that only changes one bit.